Crossing the Line: Drawing for and with Older Adults – Hamline Midway Library and CommonBond Riverview / EngAge

 Jonathan Herrera attends Minneapolis College of Art and Design, working toward his BFA degree with a concentration in Print, Paper, Book.
 He has hands-on experience teaching youth through his work as an intern to teaching artist and MCAD adjunct faculty Melodee Strong, where he helped in the development of a Northside community mural.
 His duties included facilitating brainstorming sessions, helping youth develop their ideas creatively, and assisting in helping youth paint the mural itself.
 He has volunteered his services to facilitate art workshops in art centers in Chicago and Minneapolis.
 Jonathan works hard to create accessibility in both art and education for youth outside the institutional framework.
 Jonathan is dedicated to his studio practice and his teaching artist career in order to better the conditions of communities so that underserved youth do not feel limited in their future aspirations.

-Beyond an Artist Talk with Emily Hoisington in Augsburg Gallery and Quad
+Beyond an Artist Talk with Emily Hoisington in Augsburg Gallery / Quad and NEXTNow / Minneapolis College of Art and Design

 Emily Hoisington (MFA/Minneapolis College of Art and Design) uses printmaking, painting, drawing, papermaking, and bookmaking in imaginative explorations of urban ecosystems.
 She’s interested in capturing the sensory experience of the elements and creatures of nature amid a built environment, as part of the larger question “What is it like to be human in this place and in this community?”
 She received the MCAD collegiate fellowship at the Minnesota Center for Book Arts and the Jerome Emerging Printmaker’s Residency at Highpoint Center for Printmaking in 2008, and was Artist in Residence at the Minnesota Center for Book Arts in 2016.
 Her work is included in public and private collections and she has exhibited both nationally and internationally.
 She teaches at Saint Paul College, the Minneapolis College of Art and Design, Augsburg College, and the Minnesota Center for Book Arts.